Fresh fighting erupted in South Sudan's capital on Tuesday, a day after President Salva Kiir said his government had stopped an attempted coup.

-Hilde Johnson, the U.N. special representative for South Sudan, urged South Sudan's leaders to "refrain from any action that fuels ethnic tensions" and makes the violence worse.
+Hilde Johnson, the U.N. special representative for South Sudan, has urged South Sudan's leaders to "refrain from any action that fuels ethnic tensions" and makes the violence worse.

 The U.S. Embassy in Juba remained closed Tuesday and reported that most cellular telephone service in the city was not working.